e99 Online Shopping Mall

 Editorial Review

-5-0 out of 5 stars This book is a must have
+5-0 out of 5 stars Down syndrome book

-7. Teaching Math to People With Down Syndrome and Other Hands-On Learners: Basic Survival Skills (Topics in Down Syndrome) Book 1
+8. Teaching Math to People with Down Syndrome and Other Hands-On Learners: Book 2, Advanced Survival Skills (Topics in Down Syndrome)

 by DeAnna Horstmeier